Content

 Zinc

-It’s not just depression, though.
-Eating well may help you manage other mental health disorders, including bipolar disorder, anxiety disorder and ADHD.
+Eating well may also help manage other mental health disorders, including bipolar disorder, anxiety disorder, and ADHD.
+A 2020 review linked healthy eating patterns like the Mediterranean diet to better mental health.

-Another study found that diet changes — like avoiding junk food and eating fish, magnesium and anti-inflammatory foods — were linked to a reduced risk of mental illness.
-Noshing on nutritious foods can also reduce your symptoms of any current mental illnesses.
+Another study found that diet changes — like avoiding junk food and eating fish, magnesium, and anti-inflammatory foods — were linked to a reduced risk of mental illness.

 And while we’re on the topic of diet, we can’t forget about the one thing many of us rely on to boost our moods each morning: coffee.

 Though skipping your morning coffee can certainly make you cranky, caffeine may contribute to stress and anxiety.
-So keep your java habit in check.
+So, try to keep your caffeine habits in check.

 As mentioned above, lack of sleep could be causing your mood swings.
 And even if it isn’t, poor sleep isn’t going to do your mood any favors.

-The Centers for Disease Control and Prevention recommends adults get seven or more hours of sleep a night.
+The Centers for Disease Control and Prevention recommends that adults sleep seven to nine hours every night.
 But getting enough sleep is often easier said than done.

 Keep a consistent sleep pattern